jentery/mdia200v6/worksheet2.md

 ## When to Submit It

-A response to Worksheet 2 is due by 10am on Monday, February 23rd, but there is a 24-hour grace period.
-We will deduct five points for every business day we receive Worksheet 2 after 10am on Tuesday, February 24th.
+A response to Worksheet 2 is due by 10am on Monday, February 23rd, but there is a grace period.
+We will deduct five points for every business day we receive Worksheet 2 after 10am on Thursday, February 26th.
 We will close the submission portal for Worksheet 2 at 10am on Monday, March 9th, and cannot accept any submissions after the portal is closed.

 We will not accept any submissions by email.
 Thanks for understanding.